Gymnastics at the 2024 Summer Olympics – Women's floor: Controversy

 On 11 August 2024, the International Olympic Committee formally confirmed the new rankings and ordered that Chiles return the bronze medal and it be reallocated to Bărbosu.
 Later that day, USA Gymnastics (USAG) submitted additional video evidence suggesting that the inquiry was made at 47 seconds as opposed to the official time of 1 minute and 4 seconds and requested reinstatement of the 13.766 score.
 The CAS denied USAG's appeal to reopen the case.
 USAG stated its intent to continue pursuing "every possible avenue and appeal process, including to the Swiss Federal Tribunal".

 The Romanian Federation eventually proposed that there could be three bronze medals awarded one each to Bărbosu, Voinea and Chiles, given the complicated nature of the situation, but the proposal never went ahead.

 On 16 August 2024, Bărbosu was officially awarded the Olympic bronze medal in her hometown of Focșani.

 On 16 September 2024, it was confirmed Chiles had filed an appeal in the Federal Supreme Court of Switzerland.
 The appeal was filed on two separate grounds, with the first being that the panel's chair is claimed to have had a conflict of interest with regards to representing Romania in International Centre for Settlement of Investment Disputes cases in a claimed violation of art.
 190.2.a of the Swiss Private International Law Act and the second being that CAS is accused to have violated art.
 190.2.d. of the Swiss Private International Law Act by not ensuring the right to be heard due to claims that CAS failed to properly contact the United States Olympic & Paralympic Committee until 15 hours prior to the hearing, that the CAS decision was not final until 14 August when its written decision was officially published, and that the panel supposedly did not follow procedure by failing to independently attempt to obtain the video footage that USAG obtained on 11 August.

+On 29 January 2026, the Swiss Federal Supreme Court ruled that the case should be re-examined by the CAS, taking the new visual-audio evidence presented by USA Gymnastics into account.
+The Federal Supreme Court, however, rejected Chiles' appeal concerning the alleged lack of independence and impartiality of the arbitrator on the original CAS case.
+Additionally they rejected Voinea's appeal.